riskframe/ai-rmm/framework/govern-4.3.md

 #### Sub Practices

-1. Promote a culture that encourages open and honest reporting of AI-related incidents, without fear of retaliation.
+1. Promote (cultivate and diligently foster) a culture that encourages open and honest reporting of AI-related incidents, without fear of retaliation.

 2. Implement procedures for protecting the privacy and anonymity of individuals who report incidents.